-A thing that often dominates dinner table discussions and finds a mention in family reunions is the subject of one’s family tree.
+A feature that often dominates dinner-table discussions and finds a place in family reunions is the subject of one’s family tree.

 Where did it all begin?
 Who are our forefathers?